-D. Common Terms Used with the Microfilm

-- 1. Box Number each box containing folders has a box number indicating series and sequence. - 2.
-Files Not Found status sheet sheet on which is recorded the frame numbers, folder names and possible explanation for the omission of folders found on the microfilm, but missing in the physical record. - a) This sheet is updated immediately upon discovery of a missing physical record.
+- A. The Bob Bullock Collection is part of the Baylor Collections of Political Materials, and is summarized in the first section of the separate "Microfilm Reel Analysis Notebook" entitled "Microfilm Collection Overview." - B. Common Terms Used with the Microfilm. - 1.
+Box Number each box containing folders has a box number indicating series and sequence. - 2.
+Files Not Found status sheet sheet on which is recorded the frame numbers, folder names and possible explanation for the omission of folders found on the microfilm, but missing in the physical record.
+This sheet is updated immediately upon discovery of a missing physical record and e-mailed to the project director and the director of the Baylor Collections of Political Materials.

-- b) E-mail a copy of the updated sheet to the project director and the director of the Baylor Collections of Political Materials.
-Example I.D.2 - 3.
-Frame Number set of twelve numbers in the upper left corner of each frame of microfilm. - a) The numbers are grouped in three sets of four. - b) Problems with frame enumeration are identified on the corresponding Microfilm Reel Analysis Sheet.
-Example I.D.3 - 4.
-Markers found in the physical record.
-They indicate the separation between two items. - a) In alphabetical correspondence, they separate letters of the alphabet. - b) In other correspondence, they indicate the shift between the content of separate folders.
-Example I.D.4 - 5.
-Microfilm analysis the act of reviewing the microfilm record for accuracy of reel contents, and determining any problems that may hamper future research. - 6.
+3. Frame Number - set of twelve numbers in the upper left corner of each frame of microfilm.
+The numbers are grouped in three sets of four.
+Problems with frame enumeration are identified on the corresponding Microfilm Reel Analysis Sheet.

+4. Markers - found in the physical record.
+They indicate the separation between two items.
+In alphabetical correspondence, they separate letters of the alphabet.
+In other correspondence, they indicate the shift between the content of separate folders.

+- 5. Microfilm analysis the act of reviewing the microfilm record for accuracy of reel contents, and determining any problems that may hamper future research. - 6.
 Microfilm box reels are stored in small boxes that have their number recorded on them. - 7.
 Microfilm index notebook containing a set of Filemaker Pro records for each microfilm reel in the collection. - 8.
-Microfilm Reader machine used to view microfilm. - Microfilm reel sometimes called microfilm roll.
+Microfilm Reader machine used to view microfilm. - 9.
+Microfilm reel sometimes called microfilm roll.
 The actual spool of microfilm containing information recorded photographically from the physical record. - 10.
-Microfilm Reel Analysis Notebook collection of completed Microfilm Reel Analysis Sheets accompanied by other material pertaining to microfilm contained in the Bullock Archive. - 11.
-Microfilm Reel Analysis Sheet sheet produced as an index to a particular reel, indicating markers on the reel and problems encountered in reading the reel. - 12.
+Microfilm Reel Analysis Notebook collection of completed Microfilm Reel Analysis Sheets accompanied by other material pertaining to microfilm contained in the Bullock Archive.

+- 11. Microfilm Reel Analysis Sheet sheet produced as an index to a particular reel, indicating markers on the reel and problems encountered in reading the reel.
+Formerly, this was produced as a Microsoft Word document.
+Currently, this is an individual record in Filemaker Pro. - 12.
 Physical Record actual piece of paper whose image is recorded on the microfilm.
 The physical record is kept in file folders by name / subject in larger boxes. - 13.
 Reel number actual reel numbers in the Bullock Archive have a letter indicating the series to which they belong, and a number indicating the reel sequence within that series.
+The Bullock Archive has three microfilm series: M media; L Lt.
+Governor; C Comptroller.